Three killed in office shooting in France

 Paris (CNN)Three people were killed and one injured in western France on Wednesday after a man open fired during a business meeting, national police told CNN.

 Police said the motive is unclear but there is a professional link between the shooter -- who is also injured -- and the company in Saint-Varent, France, where the incident took place.
+The town is about 366 kilometers (277 miles) southwest of Paris.

 "The events happened today in a quarry in Saint-Varent, in the office buildings for a material extraction company," a spokeswoman for the national police said.